chloe-js/battleships/README.md

 ![Crashed after inputting no input](./assets/images/crash-validation.jpg)

 * An error occured after submition where if no input was selcted the program ran until both the row and column were invalid inputs.
 This cause the program to crash.
-* I then added in a further validation of .split() to my get_ship_loction function to ensure that if nothing is input then an error occurs and a request to input a valid row or number is prompted.
+* I then added in a further validation of .strip() to my get_ship_loction function to ensure that if nothing is input then an error occurs and a request to input a valid row or number is prompted.

 ![invalid input try again](./assets/images/validation-correstion.jpg)